braze-inc/braze-docs/_docs/_contributing/your_first_contribution.md

 ## Step 2: Make a change

 Now that you're a little familiar with the docs repository, you're ready to start making changes.
-First, open Braze Docs and find a simple change you'd like to make.
-Next, choose how you'd like to make your change:
+First, open [Braze Docs]({{site.baseurl}}) and find a simple change you'd like to make, then decided how you'd like to make it:

-- **Using GitHub (Basic):** For small, single-document changes, you can make changes directly from the GitHub website.
+- **Using GitHub (Simple):** For small, single-document changes, you can make changes directly from the GitHub website.
 - **Using your local environment (Advanced):** For complex or multi-document changes, you'll need to make changes from your local environment.
-If you're a documentation guru, this is the recommended method.
+This is the recommended method.

 {% alert warning %}
 Before continuing, verify you've completed all [prerequisites](#prerequisites).